 In the remaining areas is structured, directional compression which supports regions like the arches and the top of your feet.
 There are also no seams around the toes which makes them very comfortable as your toes splay and flex while running.

-The socks are made with 95% Nylon and 5% Spandex which is able to wick moisture away from your feet and toes to keep them cool, dry, and hopefully blister-free.
+These lightweight socks are made with 95% Nylon and 5% Spandex which is able to wick moisture away from your feet and toes to keep them cool, dry, and hopefully blister-free.

-Darn Tough Ultra-Light Cushion Running Socks [$17]
+Darn Tough Ultra-Light Cushion Running Socks ($17)

-There’s also a nice soft layer of cushioning along the bottom of the sock for extra protection when running long distances.
+With the ultra-lightweight cushion version, there’s also a nice soft layer of cushioning along the bottom of the sock for extra protection when running long distances.

 I was very impressed with how quickly the socks began to dry out every time I was done with a wet section of the course during the race mentioned above, this is a testament to their sweat-wicking capability.

-Smartwool Performance Run Socks [$18]
+Smartwool Performance Run Socks ($18)

 Smartwool also makes some excellent Merino wool blend socks for running.
 Smartwool Performance socks feature lightweight cushioning in the ball and heel of the foot for shock absorption with minimal in-shoe volume.

 These ankle socks also have foot-contoured mesh ventilation zones on the top section which help with breathability and also wick sweat away from your feet.